MicrosoftDocs/windows-dev-docs/hub/android/pwa.md

 # Get started developing a PWA or Hybrid web app for Android

+This guide will help you to get started creating a hybrid web app or Progressive Web App (PWA) on Windows using a single HTML/CSS/JavaScript codebase that can be used on the web and across device platforms (Android, iOS, Windows).

-Web-based applications can work on an Android device in a way that looks to users very similar to a native app.
-Creating your application as a web-app enables you to use a single HTML, CSS, and JavaScript codebase to create an app that will work across device platforms (Android, iOS, Windows).
+By using the right frameworks and components, web-based applications can work on an Android device in a way that looks to users very similar to a native app.

 ## Features of a PWA or Hybrid web app